c3lang/c3docs-old/docs/types.md

 `typedef` may also be used to create distinct new types.
 They do not implicitly convert to any other type, but may be used as the underlying type.

 ```
-typedef int as Foo distinct;
+typedef int as distinct Foo;
 Foo f = 0;
 f = f + 1;
 int i = 1;